Syampuuh/Titanfall2/readme.md

 ### Fixes and Other Changes

 * Grenade indicators will be constantly visible again.
 * Fixed Scorch being unable to ignite his gas with the Flame Core.
-You're welcome! 😉
+You're welcome! :wink:
 * The transitions between menus for your Titan and Pilot loadouts have comfy and smooth camera movement now.
 * Improvements to the Pilot Weapons and Titan stats screens, with the models in-engine so you can kiss them.
 [Comparisons here.](https://my.mixtape.moe/spzpna.jpg)